-This course comprises theoretical knowledge and extended practical training carried out in workshops equipped to industry standards.
-Students will be expected to participate individually and in teams to fabricate welded products.
-They will learn how to analyse and generate solutions to typical fabrication using thin plates and pipes.
-Students will also be given the opportunity to follow an apprenticeship to improve their hands-on experience.
+This course combines theoretical knowledge and practical training carried out in College-based industrial workshops.
+Learners will be expected to participate individually and in teams to fabricate welded products.
+They will learn how to analyse and generate solutions related to typical fabrication using thin plates and pipes.
+Learners will also be given the opportunity to follow an Apprenticeship to improve their hands-on experience.
 In order to be able to appreciate the importance of good production management, supervised visits to complex production set-ups are organised during the course.
+Applicants need to be able to work within the industries concerned.